DASH diet: Tips for dining out

-- Trim visible fat off meat and poultry.
-Eat only a portion that's about the size of a deck of cards, since even very lean meat and poultry still contain fat.
+- Trim visible fat off meat and remove skin from poultry.
+Eat only a portion that's about the size of a deck of cards.

 - Select foods prepared with healthier cooking techniques, such as steaming, grilling, broiling, baking, roasting, poaching or stir-frying.

 - Order fruit and steamed vegetables without butter or sauce.

 - Choose steamed or broiled fish and ask for lemon and fresh herbs for seasonings.

 Take care with all courses

 It's not just the entree that can sabotage your efforts to stick to the DASH diet.
 Beware of drinks, appetizers, and even soups and salads — some may be unhealthier than you think: